How Can I Get IVF Financing?

 An IVF grant may cover some treatment options and methods, but not others.
 For example, it may pay for a single IVF treatment but not an egg donor or other associated fertility care needs such as specialist visits, medications, cryogenic storage or other possible prerequisites.
 A combination of grants and fertility loans may be the best option for some patients.

 WHAT IS THE DIFFERENCE BETWEEN AN IVF GRANT AND AN IVF LOAN?

 IF I FINANCE IVF, CAN IT BE PAID IN INSTALLMENTS?

 Yes.
-For patients suffering from an infertility diagnosis, IVF loans from an online lender can help them start family building today while paying on a flexible schedule which works with their situation.
-IVF loans for the procedure, donor eggs and other treatment options begins with filling out United Medical Credit’s online application.
+For patients suffering from an infertility diagnosis, IVF loans from online lenders such as the patient financing companies UMC works with can help them start family building today while paying on a flexible schedule with a competitive interest rate that works with their situation.
+IVF loans for the procedure, donor eggs, and other treatment options begins with filling out United Medical Credit’s online application.
 IVF treatment financing helps patients, including those with bad credit, achieve their family goals without draining their savings account.

 FAST AND EASY IVF FINANCING OPTIONS FOR PATIENTS WITH LESS THAN PERFECT CREDIT